M-Barnett/roo-parser-retail/README.md

 running a sale.

 ## Next Steps
+* Make it so locations can be outside london without code modification
 * Add flagging for arguments so `$CSV_NAME`can be specified without `$LOCATION`
 * Potentially make multiple locations write to different csv pages